KG416/gsap-draggable-slider/README.md

 ## Nice to have's (do this if you're done with the above)

-- The slider is from right to left on the x axis
+- The slider is animated from right to left on the x axis

 - onMouseEnter, the animation slows down or pauses.